 Children must not attend preschool for 24 hours after being prescribed antibiotics.

 If a child is on any long term medication for conditions such as asthma they are required to complete a ‘long term medication form’ as well as supplying an ‘Action Plan’ from the child’s doctor.

-If a child becomes unwell while they are at Preschool, we will attempt to contact parents on all telephone numbers provided and ask the to come and collect the child.
+If a child becomes unwell while they are at preschool we will carefully isolated them from the main group of children.
+We will attempt to contact families on all telephone numbers provided and ask them to come and collect the child immediately.
 If we are not able to reach the parent, we will contact the persons nominated as ‘Emergency Contact’ people for them to collect the child.

 We have a specific permission form regarding administration of ‘Panadol’ to children.